CMU-17-214/s2024/labs/lab05.md

 Run the tests and make sure your instrumentation passes all the tests.
 (You might want to use the ```printList``` helper we provided you and read the documentation for ```addAll``` in the ```AbstractIntList``` class.)

-### Task 3: Questions on Delegation and Inheritance
+### Task 3: Questions on Composition and Inheritance
 Evaluate your two implementations for the given problem and answer the following questions:
-1. Which is more dependent on the implementation details of the ```SortedIntList```, delegation or inheritance?
+1. Which is more dependent on the implementation details of the ```SortedIntList```, composition or inheritance?
 2. If the ```add``` method in ```SortedIntList``` is significantly modified or its behavior changes, which implementation is more likely to break?
-3. What issues does using delegation solve that might have been problematic with inheritance?
+3. What issues does using composition solve that might have been problematic with inheritance?
-4. Based on the provided implementations, when would it be more appropriate to use inheritance and when to use delegation?
+4. Based on the provided implementations, when would it be more appropriate to use inheritance and when to use composition?

 ## Appendix